Wi-Fi vs. LoRa: Best IoT Wireless Power Monitoring Solutions

 Understanding Wi-Fi and LoRa in IoT

-Wi-Fi, a ubiquitous wireless communication technology, operates in the 2.4 GHz and 5 GHz frequency bands.
-It provides high-speed data transfer rates, typically ranging from 54 Mbps to 3.5 Gbps depending on the standard used.
-Its widespread availability makes it a popular choice for various applications, including residential and industrial IoT deployments.
+Wi-Fi, a widely recognized wireless communication technology, operates across the 2.4 GHz and 5 GHz frequency bands.
+It offers high-speed data transfer rates ranging from 54 Mbps to 3.5 Gbps, depending on the adopted standard.
+Its extensive availability makes Wi-Fi a favored option for diverse applications, encompassing both residential and industrial IoT deployments.

-On the other hand, LoRa is designed specifically for low-power, wide-area network applications.
-Operating in sub-GHz frequencies (e.g., 868 MHz in Europe, 915 MHz in North America), LoRa can extend communication range up to 15 kilometers in rural settings and 2-5 kilometers in urban areas.
-It is particularly suited for applications that require low power consumption and long-range connectivity.
+Conversely, LoRa is crafted specifically for low-power, wide-area network applications.
+Operating in sub-GHz frequencies (for instance, 868 MHz in Europe and 915 MHz in North America), LoRa can extend communication ranges up to 15 kilometers in rural settings and between 2 to 5 kilometers in urban environments.
+This makes it particularly advantageous for applications demanding low power consumption alongside long-range connectivity.

 Comparative Statistics: Wi-Fi vs. LoRa